 Keeping you connected

-National Express Accessible Transport (NEAT) continue to operate the Ring and Ride service, which is available on Mondays – Saturdays only between 8.30am and 3.30pm, for the time being there will be no service on Sundays.
+Travel to work, education and to do essential shopping is allowed and National Express Accessible Transport (NEAT) continue to operate the Ring and Ride service safely to support you Monday to Saturday between 8.30am and 3.30pm.
+We are very sorry that for the time being there will be no service on Sundays.

 Thank you for your understanding during this difficult time.
 We hope to restore normal service as soon as we can.